sbcgua/mockup_loader/README.md

 - Have a look at the howto section in the project [Wiki](../../wiki).
 - A simple example can be found in [/src/zmockup_loader_example.prog.abap](/src/zmockup_loader_example.prog.abap).

-## Contributors
+## Contributing

-Major contributors are described in [CONTRIBUTORS.md](/CONTRIBUTORS.md).
 You are welcomed to suggest ideas and code improvements ! :) Let's make ABAP development more convenient.
+Please kindly respect the [code convensions](/CONTRIBUTING.md)

 ## Publications